JanWilczek/wolf-sound-blog/_posts/fx/2022-05-17-lowpass-highpass-filter-plugin-with-juce.md

 The graphical interface of our plugin will consist of two components:

-* a slider controlling the cutoff frequency and
+* a slider controlling the cutoff frequency, and
-* a checkbox determining whether we have a highpass (on) or a lowpass (off).
+* a checkbox determining whether we have a highpass (checkbox checked) or a lowpass (checkbox unchecked).

 ![]({{ page.images | absolute_url | append: "/PluginGUI.webp" }}){: max-width="60%" alt="Graphical user interface of the implemented VST3 plugin."}
 _Figure {% increment figureId20220517 %}.
 GUI of the implemented VST3 plugin._